 Based on SEMA4 projections, relative to FY 2017, the Department has estimated that overall compensation costs will increase by 1.76 percent in FY 2018 and 3.79 percent in FY 2019.
-Absent an operating adjustment, the Department would need to reduce central office FTEs by 52.08 positions in order to remain within its budget.
+Absent an operating adjustment, the Department would need to reduce central office FTEs by 93.84 positions in FY 2019 in order to remain within its budget.

 To relieve some of the pressure on the agency's budget, this recommendation increases DHS central office administrative budget for the General Fund and Health Care Access Fund by 1.76 percent in FY 2018 and 3.79 percent in FY 2019.
+The Department further requests an additional 1% for future cost of living adjustments and an additional amount for pension costs.
 This allows DHS to cover current projected compensation costs in in the FY2018-19 biennium without reducing staffing levels.